learn-co-curriculum/dsc-ordering-and-limiting/README.md

 ### `BETWEEN`

 As we've already established, being able to sort and select specific data sets is important.
 Continuing on with our example, let's say you urgently need to select all of the cats whose age is between 1 and 3.
 To create such a query, you can use `BETWEEN`.
-Here's an boilerplate `SELECT` statement using `BETWEEN`:
+Here's a boilerplate `SELECT` statement using `BETWEEN`:

 ```sql
 SELECT column_name(s) FROM table_name WHERE column_name BETWEEN value1 AND value2;